 - Successful completion of the accelerated curriculum guarantees entry to semester 1 studies at UQ.
 Quota restrictions apply.

-- Small class delivery together with other high performing students.
+- Teachings conducted in small class sizes with other high performing students.
 Science-oriented curriculum for outstanding students interested in STEM related degrees.

-- Dedicated STEM academics will lead your tuition, field trips and UQ faculty visits.
+- Dedicated STEM academics will lead in your courses, field trips and UQ faculty visits.

-- Readily available access to a comprehensive suite of academic support, student services, UQ alumni and IES Mates, and a mentorship program.
+- A comprehensive suite of academic support services such as student services, UQ alumni and IES Mates, and mentorship programs are readily accessible to students.

 Students who successfully complete all competencies of the STEM High Achievers Program will receive the 10246NAT Certificate IV in University Preparation, CRICOS Code 093462M.